scikit-build/scikit-ci-addons/docs/addons.rst

 -------

-These scripts are designed to work on any windows workstation running Windows 7 and above and can be directly used from either command line terminal or a powershell terminal using a simple one-liner.
+These scripts are designed to work on any windows workstation running Windows 7 and above and can be directly used from a powershell terminal (or command line terminal) using a simple one-liner.

 Content of the scripts can easily be inspected in the `associated source repository <https://github.com/scikit-build/scikit-ci-addons/tree/master/windows>`_.